gravitational/teleport/docs/5.0/config-reference.md

     public_addr: [k8s.example.com:3026]
     # Optional Listen Addr
     listen_addr: 0.0.0.0:3026
-    # Optional Kubconfig: Service inside k8s does not have a kubeconfig.
+    # Optional kubeconfig: Service inside k8s does not have a kubeconfig.
-    #Instead, it uses the pod service account credentials to authenticate to its k8s API.
+    # Instead, it uses the pod service account credentials to authenticate to its k8s API.
     kubeconfig_file: /secrets/kubeconfig
     kube_cluster_name:
     # Optional Label: These can be used in combination with RBAC rules